thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 date: 2016-06-08
 imageUrl: '/images/banner/component-relative-paths-in-angular-2.jpg'

-summary: "Creating components in Angular 2 has been improved in many ways.
+summary: "Creating components in Angular 2 is awesome in so many ways.
 But developers should be careful when using external HTML and CSS files.
-Component-relative paths are not immediatley intuitive.
+Component-relative paths are not immediately intuitive.
 But with a brief review of the relative issues and constraints, developers can more easily create maintainable, reusable, portable components."

 categories:
   - angular